byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** Privacy Conference, powered by ByteRub.
 **\<rehrar>** But yeah, basically
 **\<rehrar>** Oh, and we're looking for sometime summer next year.
-**\<vP11>** interesting. privacy is a top that is getting hotter and hotter. i might see why people would go into a conference with a focus on privacy and it would be cool to have monero on it.
+**\<vP11>** interesting. privacy is a top that is getting hotter and hotter. i might see why people would go into a conference with a focus on privacy and it would be cool to have byterub on it.
 **\<vP11>** i support this idea.
 **\<rehrar>** I know it's a big project, and in some ways it trying to shoot for the moon, but hey, if we don't dream (and work to accomplish those dreams obviously), then we never get anywhere
 **\<ArticMine>** It is doable